UAlbertaALTLab/morphodict/docker/README.md

 The current setup was created with the intent of using it in production, not for development.

-  - Run `sqlite3 db.sqlite3` to create an empty database file
+  - Run `sqlite3 db.sqlite3 VACUUM` to create an empty database file

     Otherwise `docker-compose` will create a *directory* instead

   - Run `docker-compose up --build` to get itwêwina running on port 8000

-Because of how docker works, these next `manage.py` commands can only work if the container is already running.
+Because of how Docker works, these next `manage.py` commands can only work if the container is already running.

   - Create the initial schema with: